 Parker pleaded guilty on Oct.
 25, 2019.
 In the plea agreement, Parker admitted that on May 13, 2019, he possessed approximately 279 pills, or 30.911 grams, of fentanyl with the intent to distribute the drug to others in exchange for money.
 Parker also admitted that he possessed a .40 caliber handgun in furtherance of his drug trafficking activities.

 Upon release from prison, Parker will serve three years of supervised release.

-Agents from the Pecos Valley Drug Task Force investigated this case in conjunction with Drug Enforcement Administration agents.
+Agents from the Pecos Valley Drug Task Force investigated this case in conjunction with agents from the Drug Enforcement Administration's Las Cruces District Office.
 Assistant U.S. Attorney Bradley H. Bartlett prosecuted this case.